WHAT YOU SHOULD KNOW:

 Contact your healthcare provider if:

 - You have a fever.

-- Your skin has a rash.
+- You have a rash.

-- You have questions or concerns about your liver abscess, medicine, or care.
+- You have questions or concerns about your condition or care.

-- You have vomiting or seizures (convulsions).
+- You are vomiting or have seizures.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.